Clicky

 There are several different types of blueberries that you can grow.
 Some of the most popular varieties include:

-Highbush Blueberry: The highbush blueberry is the most common type of blueberry grown in the United States.
-This variety has a sweet flavor and is often used in pies or jams.
+Highbush Blueberry: This blueberry is the most common type of blueberry grown in the United States.
+It has a sweet flavor and is often used in pies or jams.

-Lowbush Blueberry: The lowbush blueberry is a variety that is native to Canada.
-This type of blueberry has a tart flavor and is often used in pies or sauces.
+Lowbush Blueberry: This variety is native to Canada.
+Lowbush blueberries have a tart flavor and are often used in pies or sauces.

 Blueberries growing in a field